 Failure to get the right information at the right time can lead to patient dissatisfaction and seeking help from a rival institution.

-How can knowledge base software help to alleviate these issues?
+How can knowledge management in healthcare help to alleviate these issues?

 Content changes and creation not only need to be made but they must also be conveyed to the agent with a clear notification of these changes.
 Notifying agents of recent updates throughout the day within a single system, is a powerful tool to streamline the activities of the agent and allows them to quickly and accurately transmit the correct information to a patient during a potentially complex call scenario.

 In addition to notifying call centre staff of recent updates, agents must have the ability to readily find the information they are looking for from a vast amount of broad and varied information.
 Providing agents with the ability to search a knowledgebase system with Natural Language Search and using the customer’s own terminology, not only presents them with an accurate result first time, but also captures both the topic and context of patient queries, which is invaluable when looking at areas to strengthen your healthcare organisation’s knowledge.

 Who else can benefit from knowledge management in healthcare?

 With functionally sound knowledge base software and the right culture in place to adopt a knowledge management system, the importance of knowledge for healthcare and its benefits can be appreciated across the whole healthcare institution.